senocular/swiftui-react/README.md

   ):Proxy;
 ```

 #### Parameters

-**value**: The value for `props.value`.
+**value**: The value pased into the function call, or whats in `props.componentValue`.
 This is used if the component was defined as a value-first component or if the component was called with a non-object first argument.

 **props**: The props object to use for the component.

 **childrenExecutor**: A function that is used to set up the children of the component.
-This will either get passed `props.value` or if `props.value` is an array, will be treated as a map function that maps over all the values in that array.
+This will either get passed `props.componentValue` or if `props.componentValue` is an array, will be treated as a map function that maps over all the values in that array.

 #### Returns

-A Proxy object which transforms function calls into props setters, where the name of the method called becomes a prop name and the argument(s) passed in become its value.
+A Proxy object which transforms method calls into props setters, where the name of the method called becomes a prop name and the argument(s) passed in become its value.

 #### Description